FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - CSIT test environment is versioned, see :ref:`test_environment_versioning`.

-   - To identify performance changes due to VPP code changes from v20.05.0 to v20.09.0, both have been tested in CSIT environment ver.
-5 and compared against each other.
-All substantial progressions has been marked up with RCA analysis.
-See :ref:`vpp_compare_current_vs_previous_release` and :ref:`vpp_known_issues`.

    - **GENEVE tests**: Added VPP performance tests for GENEVE tunnels.

      - See :ref:`geneve_methodology` for more details.